Problem Package Format

 The keys are defined as below.
 Keys are optional unless explicitly stated.
 Any unknown keys should be treated as an error.

-Key Type Default Comments
+Key Type Required Default

-keywords Sequence of strings List of keywords.
+keywords Sequence of strings No

 Type